Tulsa County contemplating use of opioid settlement funds

 Now they have to figure out what to do with it.

-The city said earlier this month it has received $1.9 million a settlement with Janssen Pharmaceuticals and $900,000 from one the state of Oklahoma reached with opioid distributers.
+The city said earlier this month that it's received a $1.9 million settlement from Janssen Pharmaceuticals and $900,000 from a settlement the state of Oklahoma reached with opioid distributers.

 Tulsa County said it has received $1.3 million and expects to receive payments from at least six settlements.